dkulas/bluesky/README.md

-# bluesky
+Blue Sky

+A weather website application that is powered by Weather Underground and gives a weather snap-shot of whatever US zipcode you enter

+Instructions

-download ALL the files
+Download ALL the files
-open index.html with a text editor (like Sublime Text) right-click somewhere, anywhere, on the document until you see an option that says 'open in browser' enjoy
+Open index.html with a text editor (like Sublime Text) Right-click somewhere, anywhere, on the document until you see an option that says 'open in browser' Click 'open in browser'

-weather app powered by weather underground created with love by danny kulas
+Enjoy

+Tech

+HTML5
+CSS3
+JavaScript
+jQuery
+AJAX
+Weather Underground API